-SUBJECT:

-Audit of FY 2009 Financial Statements
+SUBJECT: Audit of FY 2010 Financial Statements

-The audit report prepared by the Office of the Inspector General regarding CPSC's Financial Statements for Fiscal Year 2009 has been reviewed by the Division of Financial Services.
-The Finance Division concurs with the findings and opinions expressed in the report.
+The audit report prepared by the Office of the Inspector General regarding CPSC's Financial Statements for fiscal year 2010 has been reviewed by the Division of Financial Services.
+The Finance Division concurs with the findings expressed in the report.
+We are taking actions to correct the findings noted in the audit report.
+We have already implemented some corrections and will complete other corrections in a timely fashion in order to allow the Inspector General to issue an opinion on our future financial statements.